 The Formula 1 Twitch Quartet

-If real-life racing was not a possibility, a circumstance quite rare for the Twitch Quartet, then what better way to see some action than watching through our phones and computers.
+If real-life racing was not a possibility, a circumstance quite rare for the Twitch Quartet, then what better way to see some action than watching through our phones and computers?
+Especially when it’s so easy to make a twitch offline screen.
 Virtual racing, alongside drivers streaming on Twitch, was a silver lining in such times of uncertainty.

 Who would have thought that some of the fastest drivers in the world could provide us with a shining light of joy and entertainment through playing video games, sim racing, and just simply having fun by being themselves?